(“Igraine” or the “Company”)

 Just Bee Drinks

-On the 10 April 2019 the Directors of Angelfish announced that the Company had agreed to subscribe £150,000 for 1,840,000 Ordinary A shares in Just Bee Drinks Limited (“Just Bee”).
-This investment, which forms part of a total equity fund raise of £292,000, represented an equity stake of 9.14% in Just Bee following completion of this funding round.
-In addition Angelfish agreed to provide a working capital loan to Just Bee supported by a first ranking fixed and floating debenture over the assets of Just Bee Drinks Ltd. To date this facility has not been called upon.
+On the 10 April 2019 the Directors of Igraine PLC announced that the Company had agreed to subscribe £150,000 for 1,840,000 Ordinary A shares in Just Bee Drinks Limited (“Just Bee”).
+This investment, which formed part of a total equity fund raise of £292,000, represented an equity stake of 9.14% in Just Bee following completion of this funding round.
+In addition, Igraine PLC agreed to provide a working capital loan to Just Bee supported by a first ranking fixed and floating debenture over the assets of Just Bee Drinks Ltd. To date this facility has not been called upon.

 At the time of the investment, Just Bee produced a 100% natural juicy water drink, sweetened with a drop of honey.
 The brand was developed by beekeepers and also has a social and ethical mission to protect bees, helping to plant bee-friendly wildflower patches across the UK, with 5 million flowers planted to date.

-The Covid-19 crisis saw a significant impact on sales as key customers streamlined their product lines.
-After significant Board discussions it was decided that the Company was to close down its drinks production and that they were to be replaced by a new range of vitamin honey products.
-Since this change in strategic direction, early sales growth has been very encouraging with a net profit being achieved in December 2020, in only the fourth month of trading.
-The Board have reviewed this investment in light of these developments in conjunction with the latest accounts and are of the view that this investment should be written down to £15,113 at 31 December 2020.
+During 2020, the Covid-19 crisis saw a significant impact on sales as key customers streamlined their product lines.
+After significant Board discussions it was decided that the company was to close down its drinks production and that they were to be replaced by a new range of vitamin honey products.
+Since this change in strategic direction, early sales show indications of promise but the change in operational direction from point of original investment has altered the company’s ability to materialise value from this investment and the company are not considering future investment by way of equity or debt.
+The Board have reviewed this investment and in light of these developments in conjunction with the latest accounts and are of the view that this investment should be written down to £15,113 at 31 December 2020.

 The conversion will be for a maximum of 35% of the ordinary equity share capital of ASSIF, which will be reduced by 5% of the ordinary equity share capital in respect of a number of key milestones achieved prior to conversion to a minimum of 15%.